Current Research Axis

 One leitmotiv in these projects is to imprint tools from developmental biology that are increasingly applied to subsets of neurons on the basis of their shared history of expression of specific developmental genes.
 We therefore use transgenic animals that express various neuronal actuators in genetically-defined cell types in combination with anatomical and functional experiments including:

-Electrophysiology, optogenetics and calcium-imaging ex-vivo, on brainstem-spinal cord preparations;
+Ex vivo electrophysiology, optogenetics and calcium-imaging on brainstem-spinal cord preparations;

-Anatomical circuit tracing methods using anterograde and retrograde viral tracers;
+Anatomical circuit tracing methods using straight and conditional anterograde and retrograde viral tracers;

 A fully-equipped BSL2 laboratory is used when handling viral vectors

 Confocal microscopy on brain sections is used to capture labelled neuronal circuits

 The functional investigation room, equipped with optogenetic and electrophysiology rigs